skizzophrenic/Talking-Sasquach/Finished Animations/README.md

 Sasquach_Naruto:
 After playing around with a full anime GIF to Flipper conversion, I decided to make my own.
 Reused the cloud assets from Blaster and added some grass in the foreground.
-Actually looks better in the render because of screen refreshing, but I still really like how it came out.
+Funny thing about this animation is that if I increase the FPS it looks better on the qFlipper render, but if I leave it where it is, it looks better on the device.
+I always try to optimize to the device if thats an option.

 https://user-images.githubusercontent.com/16942638/194765210-ef952373-1416-4ae1-ba82-d5ee43390e37.mp4